jerhoud/TensorMixedStates.jl/README.md

 # TensorMixedStates.jl
-A julia library to simulate quantum mixed states and Linblad equation using matrix product states
+A julia library to simulate quantum mixed states and Lindblad equation using matrix product states